Microsoft Authenticator App: Complete Guide to Enhanced Account Security

 A mobile device displays the network connectivity settings screen, showcasing options for managing connections and ensuring secure access to online accounts.
 This screen is essential for users looking to utilize multi-factor authentication methods, such as the Microsoft Authenticator app, for enhanced security.

-Sync your device time with network time servers if authentication codes are consistently rejected by services.
+If not already doing so, sync your device time with network time servers if authentication codes are consistently rejected by services.
 Time synchronization issues are among the most common causes of authentication failures.

 App Performance Issues

-Free up storage space on your device if performance issues persist, as insufficient storage can cause apps to function poorly or crash unexpectedly.
+Chekc free space and free up storage space on your device if performance issues persist, as insufficient storage can cause apps to function poorly or crash unexpectedly.

 Privacy and Data Protection